dimag0g/nios_duino/README.md

 consider getting a dev board with enough on-chip RAM or on-board SDRAM even if you want the execute the code from flash in the end.

-Note that Intel FPGAs typically provide on-chip RAM as M9K blocks, so you must divide your FPGA RAM capacity in kbits by 9 (and not by 8) in order to get the usable capacity in KB.
+Note that Intel FPGAs provide on-chip RAM as M9K blocks, so you must divide your FPGA RAM capacity in kbits by 9 (and not by 8) in order to get the usable capacity in KB.